baonq-me/bgn/README.md

-# Somewhat homomorphic encryption over elliptic curve using BGN algorithm
+# Somewhat homomorphic encryption over elliptic curve using BGN cryptosystem

 Homomorphic encryption scheme is a kind of **asymmetric encryption scheme** that allow performing basic elementary mathematical operations of arithmetic on **cipher text**:
 - Addition